matszpk/clgpustress/README.md

 By default program terminates stress testing when any device fails.
 You can add '-f' or '--exitIfAllFails' option to force continue stress testing for other devices.

-### GUI version
+### Program version

+- Version with command-line interface is named as 'gpustress-cli'.
-Version with GUI is named as 'gpustress-gui'.
+- Version with GUI is named as 'gpustress-gui'.

 ### Software requirements: